DotPodcast/dotpodcast/content/pages/requesting-content.md

 }
 ```

 The `sub` value must be set to the `subscriber_hash` that was originally sent to the encryption endpoint.
-The `restricted_content_id` must point to the ID of the piece of restricted content, as specified in the JSON feed.
+The `restricted_content_id` must point to the ID of the piece of restricted content, as specified in the feed.

 The `bitcoin_tx_id` value refers to the ID of a recent Bitcoin transaction used to pay for the content.
 The podcast app is responsible for guiding the user through the Bitcoin transaction, but the podcast hosting service is strongly encouraged to verify the transaction on the blockchain.